-As we continue to enjoy our British Summer, I would like to celebrate the abundance of seasonal vegetables available at this time of the year.
-Along with birds chirping early in the mornings and long, sunny, warm summer days, the variety of vegetables, bought or home grown, really allows me as a home cook to get creative in the kitchen.
-Roasted Summer Vegetable Orzo Salad is a delicious celebration of easy summer cooking, using a variety of seasonal vegetables.
+So, as we continue to enjoy our British Summer, I am celebrating the abundance of seasonal vegetables available at this time of the year.
+And as birds chirp early in the morning of long, sunny, warm summer days, the variety of vegetables, bought or home grown, really allows me, as a home cook to get creative in the kitchen.
+Resulting in my Roasted Summer Vegetable Orzo Salad, a tasty celebration of easy summer cooking, making the most of seasonal vegetables.

-Packed full of roasted veggies in a lemon vinaigrette, this dish can be either served on its own, or as a colourful side dish.
+While packed full of roasted veggies in a lemon vinaigrette, this dish can either be served on its own, or as a colourful side dish.
 Since it can be served warm, it is a perfect barbecue or buffet dish.
-Indeed, when made in the morning, then left to sit for a few hours, the flavours develop, enhancing the overall deliciousness.
-Easy to prepare and make ahead!
+Especially, when made in advance and left to sit for a few hours, the flavours develop, enhancing the overall deliciousness.
+So easy to prepare and make ahead!

-As much as I enjoy a crunchy pasta salad, there is something very comforting in the softened, roasted vegetables here.
-Slightly sweet, with a mere hint of caramelisation, their flavour is enhanced by the fresh lemon juice in the vinaigrette.
+Although I enjoy a crunchy pasta salad, there is something very comforting in the softened, roasted vegetables here.
+While roasting they become slightly sweet, with a mere hint of caramelisation.
+And their flavour is enhanced by the fresh lemon juice in the vinaigrette.
 Also orzo provides the perfect bite, complimenting the vegetables.
 Resulting in a dish that lets the vegetable flavours shine, without being overly bulked out with pasta.